dimi-fn/Various-Data-Science-Scripts/Web Development/JavaScript/README.md

 * [Iterating through objects with the for..in syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in)
     * for...in will execute a given block of code for each property in an object

 ------

 **Methods**:

+Methods are actions we can perform.
+We can call methods by appending an instance with:
+* a period (the dot operator)
+* the name of the method
+* opening and closing parentheses

-* When the data stored on an object is a function we call that a *method*.
+Hence, when the data stored on an object is a function we call that a *method*.
 * A property is what an object has, while a method is what an object does.
 For example:
     * `console.log()`:
         * `console` is a global javascript object